-Where the Firm has an investment strategy or makes investment decisions which could have a material impact on pathway investors' investment returns, the GAA will assess the adequacy and quality of the Firm's policy in relation to ESG financial considerations, non-financial matters, how these are taken into account in the Firm's investment strategy or investment decision making.
+Where the Firm has an investment strategy or makes investment decisions which could have a material impact on pathway investors' investment returns, the GAA will assess the adequacy and quality of the Firm's policy in relation to ESG financial considerations, non-financial matters and stewardship.
+The GAA consider how these are taken into account in the Firm's investment strategy or investment decision making.
 We will also form a view on the adequacy and quality of the Firm's policy in relation to stewardship.